Language-Research-Technology/ldaca-website/content/news/events/index.md

 This event will present a panel of Indigenous researchers, data custodians and data stewards discussing current developments in this field including:

-- The importance of Indigenous Cultural and Intellectual Property concerns
+- the importance of Indigenous Cultural and Intellectual Property concerns
-- Governance of Indigenous Data Framework for the HASS & Indigenous Research Data Commons
+- governance of Indigenous Data Framework for the HASS & Indigenous Research Data Commons
-- Tools and methods for data governance.
+- tools and methods for data governance.

 **Panellists**: {{< profile id="barrowcliffe" >}}, {{< profile id="mclellan" >}}, {{< profile id="acres" >}}.
 The discussion will be facilitated by Grant Sarra.

-**When**: 4-6pm, 30 September 2024
+**When**: 4–6pm, 30 September 2024

 **Where**: Anthropology Museum, Michie Building, The University of Queensland (St Lucia Campus)